MeganRoberts-dev/fit_horse/README.md

 # Website Overview

-At Fit Horse, we're not horsing around when it comes to your equine companion's health and fitness.
-Our innovative tool calculates your horse's weight with precision, providing you with valuable insights and personalized advice to keep your four-legged friend in top shape.
-We understand that your horse's well-being is paramount, which is why we've developed a user-friendly platform that takes the guesswork out of equine care.
-Whether you're a seasoned equestrian or a first-time owner, our commitment to accuracy and excellence ensures that you have the tools and knowledge to nurture a strong, vibrant bond with your horse.
-Join us on this journey toward optimal health and vitality for your equine partner!
+Welcome to Fit Horse - equine fitness revolutionized!
+A go-to destination for unlocking the secrets of your horse's BMI (Body Mass Index).
+Gone are the days of uncertainty about your horse's health!
+Our cutting-edge calculator will discover the precise BMI of your equine companion AND offer a gateway of personalized health insights and expert advice designed specifically for your horse's unique needs.
+Whether you're a seasoned showjumper or a novice in the world of horse care, our platform empowers you with the knowledge and tools to optimize your horse's well-being.
+So what are you waiting for?

 ## UX

-The design approach aimed at seamlessly blending functionality with aesthetics.
-The serene grass background and inclusion of a charming cartoon horse icon, gracefully following users across each page, adds a delightful touch of personality, fostering a sense of connection and warmth.
+The design approach aimed to blend functionality with aesthetic.
+The serene grass background and charming cartoon horse icon, gracefully following users across each page, adds a delightful touch of personality,.
 One pivotal aspect of the design process centers around the calculator, users should have the ability to effortlessly choose between different measurement units—be it inches, centimeters, or meters—to input horse measurements with ease and precision and most importanttly, have fun!
 Images and quotes were included to achieve this.
 Additonially, sections filled with informative videos and captivating images provide valuable insights and visual delights, enhancing the user journey with every interaction.

 ### Colour Scheme